-The facility environmental security controls services provided by Digital Realty at the CH4 IBX data center, Samsung SDS at the SL1 data center, and BT Communications Ireland at the DB1 IBX data center facility were not included within the scope of this examination.
+The facility environmental protection control services provided by Digital Realty at the CH4 IBX data center, Samsung SDS at the SL1 data center, BT Communications Ireland at the DB1 IBX data center, and Khazna at the DX2 and AD1 IBX data centers were not included within the scope of this examination.

-The following table presents the applicable Trust Services criteria that are intended to be met by controls at Digital Realty, Samsung SDS and BT Communications Ireland, alone or in combination with controls at Equinix, and the types of controls expected to be implemented at Digital Realty, Samsung SDS and BT Communications Ireland to achieve Equinix's service commitments and system requirements based on the applicable trust services criteria.
+The following table presents the applicable Trust Services criteria that are intended to be met by controls at Digital Realty, Samsung SDS, BT Communications Ireland, and Khazna, alone or in combination with controls at Equinix, and the types of controls expected to be implemented at Digital Reality, Samsung SDS,BT Communications Ireland, and Khazna to achieve Equinix's principal service commitments and system requirements based on the applicable trust services criteria.

-Control Activity Expected to be Implemented by Digital Realty, Sams BT Communications Ireland ung SDS and Applicable Trust Services Criteria Digital Realty, Samsung SDS and BT Communications Ireland are responsensuring that the facility environmental security controls for the colocation backup media storage, and other sensitive locations (including maintenance system components within these locations) at the Chicago 4 (CH4), Seoul Dublin 1 (DB1) data center facilities are designed, monitored, and operating space, ce of sensitive A1.2, A1.3 1 (SL1) and
+Control Activity Expected to be Implemented by Digital Realty, Applicable Trust Samsung SDS, BT Communications Ireland, and Khazna Services Criteria Digital Realty, Samsung SDS,BT Communications Ireland, and Khazna are responsible for ensuring that the facility environmental security controls for the colocation space, backup media storage, and other sensitive locations (including maintenance of sensitive system components within these locations) at the Chicago 4 (CH4), Seoul 1 (SL1),Dublin 1 (DB1), Dubai 2 (DX2) and Abu Dhabi (AD1) data center facilities are designed, monitored, and operating effectively.
+A1.2, A1.3